-Crystallization, data collection and processing-Prior to crystallization, the protein sample was concentrated to 10 mg/mL by ultrafiltration (Millipore Amicon).
-Crystallization trials of GlvE were done using a Mosquito robot (TTP Labtech) in 96-well plates (Greiner) at 16°C. The UDP-bound crystals were obtained using the hanging drop vapor-diffusion method, with the initial condition of equilibrating 0.1 $\mu$ L 10 mg/mL Se-Met-substituted protein (mixed with UDP to the final concentration of 5 mM) with and equal volume of the reservoir solution (0.2 M MgCl2, 0.1 M HEPES pH 7.5, 25% polyethylene glycol 3350).
-After exhaustive optimization trials by microseeding, the crystals of square shape were grown to the optimal size with the addition of 5 mM DTT.
-The apo-form crystals were obtained in the same condition as the UDP-bound crystals using the native GlyE protein at 10 mg/mL.
+Crystallization, data collection, and processing

+Before crystallization, the protein sample was concentrated to 10 mg/ml by ultrafiltration (Millipore Amicon).
+Crystallization trials of GlyE were done using a Mosquito robot (TTP Labtech) in 96-well plates (Greiner) at 16 °C. The UDP-bound crystals were obtained using the hanging drop vapor-diffusion method with the initial condition of equilibrating 0.1 μ l of 10 mg/ml Se-Met-substituted protein (mixed with UDP to the final concentration of 5 mM) with and equal volume of the reservoir solution (0.2 M MgCl2, 0.1 M HEPES, pH 7.5, 25% polyethylene glycol 3350).
+After exhaustive optimization trials by microseeding, the crystals of a square shape were grown to the optimal size with the addition of 5 mM DTT.
+The apo-form crystals were obtained in the same condition as the UDP-bound crystals using the native GlyE protein at 10 mg/ml.
 All the crystals were transferred to cryoprotectant (reservoir solution supplemented with 30% ethylene glycol) and flash-cooled with liquid nitrogen.
 The data were collected at 100 K in a liquid nitrogen stream using beamline 17U with a Q315r CCD (ADSC, MARresearch, Germany) at the Shanghai Synchrotron Radiation Facility (SSRF).

-Structure determination and refinement-All diffraction data were integrated and scaled with the program HKL2000 (53).
-The GlyE proteins in the presence of UDP were crystallized in the space group of $P2_12_12_1$ .
-The crystal structure of GlyE in complex with UDP was determined using single-wavelength anomalous dispersion (SAD) phasing (54) method from a single Se-Met substituted protein crystal to a highest resolution of 1.95 Å. The AutoSol program (55) implemented in PHENIX (56) was used to locate the selenium atoms and the initial phase was calculated by Resolve (57).
+Structure determination and refinement

+All diffraction data were integrated and scaled with the program HKL2000 (53).
+The GlyE proteins in the presence of UDP were crystallized in the space group of P212121.
+The crystal structure of GlyE in complex with UDP was determined using single-wavelength anomalous dispersion (SAD) phasing (54) method from a single Se-Met-substituted protein crystal to a highest resolution of 1.95 Å. The AutoSol program (55) implemented in PHENIX (56) was used to locate the selenium atoms, and the initial phase was calculated by Resolve (57).
 Electron density maps showed clear features of secondary structural elements.
 Automatic model building was carried out using Autobuild in PHENIX.
-The resultant model was refined using the maximum likelihood method implemented in REFMAC5 (58) as part of CCP4i (59) program suite and rebuilt interactively using the program COOT (60).
-The apo-form structure of GlyE determined by was Molecular Replacement method using the GlyE-UDP structure as the search model.
+The resultant model was refined using the maximum likelihood method implemented in REFMAC5 (58) as part of the CCP4i (59) program suite and rebuilt interactively using the program COOT (60).
+The apo-form structure of GlyE was determined by the Molecular Replacement method (64) using the GlyE-UDP structure as the search model.
 The model was refined using the same method as the GlyE-UDP structure.
-The final structures were evaluated with MOLPROBITY the programs (61) and PROCHECK (62).
+The final structures were evaluated with the programs MOLPROBITY (61) and PROCHECK (62).
 Crystallographic parameters are listed in Table 1.
 All structure figures were prepared with PyMOL (63).